anil2k/StableDefussion-Synthetic-Data-Generation/README.md

 - Export annotations in Pascal VOC XML format.
 - Compatible with various image datasets.
 - Ease of Use: The repository includes code for generating synthetic images with minimal effort.
 The provided code demonstrates how to set up the environment and use StableDiffusion effectively.

--Customization: Users can specify prompts to guide the image generation process.
+- Customization: Users can specify prompts to guide the image generation process.
 The code supports various parameters to fine-tune the generated images according to specific requirements.

--Image Output: Generated images are saved in the specified output directory, making them readily available for further use, analysis, or integration into different projects
+- Image Output: Generated images are saved in the specified output directory, making them readily available for further use, analysis, or integration into different projects

 ## Table of Contents